Tracy Beaker: Series 1 (2002)

-Tracy returns to the Dumping Ground after being kicked out of Ted and Julie's house because there was a new baby on the way and Tracy has a horrible history with babies.
-Angrily, she packs her things to stay only to see her best friend, Louise (Chelsie Padley) being friends with Justine Littlewood (Montanna Thompson).
-She becomes even more infuriated after discovering that Justine has been given her old bedroom whilst Tracy was away being fostered.
-Instantly, she becomes Justine's worst enemy and breaks (by sneaking into her room) Justine's clock which her dad got for her.
-In an attempt to escape from the Dumping Ground, she meets her new friend, Ben Batambuze, who says that he lives on the streets, they keep on chatting and instantly become friends in the process as they walk along the streets together happily and she is impressed with the large quantities of chocolate she is given by him.
+Tracy returns to the Dumping Ground after being kicked out of Ted and Julie's house because they were expecting a new baby, and Tracy has a bad history with babies.
+She angrily packs her things to leave but is upset to see her best friend Louise (Chelsie Padley) being friends with Justine Littlewood (Montanna Thompson).
+Tracy becomes Justine's worst enemy after discovering that Justine has been given her old bedroom while Tracy was away being fostered.
+She breaks Justine's alarm clock (by sneaking into her room) that her dad got for her.
+In an attempt to escape from the Dumping Ground, she meets her new friend, Ben Batambuze, who says he lives on the streets.
+As they chat, they become instant friends and walk together happily along the streets.
+Tracy is impressed with the large amounts of chocolate Ben gives her.

 Tracy meets Cam Lawson (Lisa Coleman), a struggling author, as there is not much activity in the Dumping Ground and Tracy is extremely excited, but is upset when Justine has to dampen her spirits and wears makeup, from Adele, to impress her, with disastrous results.
 She does this by bribing her.
 Since she is an author and Tracy loves writing, she wants to make a first good impression on her and ends up having a fight with Justine, as she provoked her, making them embarrassed as Cam watches the whole thing.
 Cam, who has still not decided whether or not to foster her, needs more time to think about the deed and every time Tracy hears this it antagonizes her.
 Banned from phoning her, Tracy enlists Ben's help to go to see Cam in person.
 When they arrive at her flat, Cam is out, so Tracy and Ben rearrange the furniture, play music and eat chocolate.
 When Cam gets home, she is furious and takes Tracy back.
 Tracy later apologies for breaking into her flat, and Cam says that she is still considering fostering her.
 Cam asks Tracy to move in with her.
 Tracy agrees, packs straight away and has a lovely goodbye from all the staff and children.